IbexGaming/cs2-openhud/README.md

 # Ibex Gaming Circuit CS2 Hud
-This is the oficial Ibex Gaming Circuit HUD for JohnTimmermann/OpenHud
+This is the official Ibex Gaming Circuit HUD for JohnTimmermann/OpenHud

 ## Preview